Cataract Evaluation Surgery Assessment in Austin

 - Double vision in one eye

 These symptoms can develop gradually, making it easy to overlook the early signs.
-However, an eye exam can detect cataracts even before they cause noticeable vision loss.
+However, an eye exam can detect cataracts before they cause noticeable vision loss.

 What to Expect During a Cataract Evaluation